 And finally, by 4pm, the day before the wedding.. there was no more to do.
 The marquee was completely setup, the tables all set, ready for the next day.

 Then out of no-where a freak storm came in, picked up our marquee, threw it on the ground.
 The marquee was ruined.
 Our table settings were destroyed.
 We had to deconstruct our tables, remove all our place settings, and rush it all to a nearby shed (it was raining).
-By 7pm we had no marquee, no tables setup, and an 80 person wedding the following day.
+By 7pm we had no tables setup, no decorations, and an 80 person wedding the following day.
 And a busted, unusable marquee.

 You see, weddings don’t always go as you plan they will.
 In fact, they never do.